frederic-perez/AmE-dictionary/data/dictionary.md

 __simper<sup>1</sup>__ _n_ :two: A simpering smile; smirk.
 __simper<sup>2</sup>__ _v_ :two: __1__ _intr_ To smile coyly, affectedly, or in a silly self-conscious way. __2__ _tr_ To utter (something) in a simpering manner.
 __Simple Simon__ _n_ /SIM-puhl SYM-uhn/ [:scroll: After Simple Simon, a foolish boy in a nursery rhyme.]
 A simpleton.
+__simulacrum__ _n_ /sim-yuh-LAK-rum/ A superficial likeness or representation of something. _The wax figure is a perfect simulacrum of the president._
 __Sin City__ _n_ Urban area (a city or part of) that caters to various vices.
 These vices may be legal (depending on area) or illegal activities which are tolerated.
 Cities or areas that have this reputation include, in the US: Las Vegas, NV, and Reno, NV.
 __Sinai__ _n_ (Mount Sinai) :mega:
 __since forever__